gulcnx/gulcnx/README.md

-My name is Gülçin 🖤
+my name is gulcin 🖤

 learning **Swift**.
 living for sunsets, art, and freedom.